"Schleich di ..."

 27.09.2024 21:24

-The atmosphere was heated during the FPÖ's final election campaign event on St. Stephen's Square in Vienna.
+A heated atmosphere during the FPÖ's final election campaign event on St. Stephen's Square in Vienna.
 Left-wing counter-demonstrators chanted slogans such as "Nazis out" in front of the cordon and there was a massive police presence.
 In the midst of the turmoil of FPÖ sympathizers, a team from the TV station Puls24 was physically harassed and verbally abused on camera.
 The incident is being discussed controversially online.

 The incident happened during a live broadcast of the channel in the early evening - just before the speech by FPÖ leader Herbert Kickl.